Soccer for 3 & 4-year-olds (Fun Games)

 It can be played with 1 or 2 balls, depending on the numbers and skill level of the players.
 Players dribble and pass the ball to one another in an area.

-They can take a maximum of two touches before passing to a teammate.
-They must call the name of the teammate to whom they’re passing.
+• They can take a maximum of two touches before passing to a teammate.

-This teaches them to kick purposeful passes.
-When the coach blows his/her whistle, the player that has the ball is knocked out.
-Repeat this until there is a winner.
+• When the coach blows his/her whistle, the player with the ball is knocked out.

-When a player is knocked out, they should pass the ball amongst one another outside of the game area, or watch and cheer on their teammates.
+When a player is knocked out, they should pass the ball amongst one another outside of the game area or watch and cheer on their teammates.

 Hot Potato - Soccer Drill